infinitered/ramdasauce/README.md

 RS.toNumber('5')            // a String to a Number RS.within(1, 2, 2)          // is the 3rd parameter within the range of 1st through 2nd?
-RS.eqLength([1,2,3], 'abc') // tests 2 things to see if their length properties are the same RS.log('x')                 // logs and returns the parameter RS.trace('x', 1)            // logs the 1st param and returns the 2nd
+RS.eqLength([1,2,3], 'abc') // tests 2 things to see if their length properties are the same RS.isNilOrEmpty(null)       // checks if something is nil, undefined or R.isEmpty RS.random(68, 70)           // a random number from the min to the max included RS.sample(['red', 'blue'])  // picks a random item from a list RS.log('x')                 // logs and returns the parameter RS.trace('x', 1)            // logs the 1st param and returns the 2nd
-RS.random(68, 70)           // a random number from the min to the max included RS.sample(['red', 'blue'])  // picks a random item from a list
 ```

 A few notes about log & trace.